simonapicardi/movement-workshop_ESA-2016/part1_setup_db.md

 # Part 1.
 Setting up a wildlife tracking database using PostgreSQL

-#lesson 2
-% Lesson 2.
+# Lesson 1.
 Storing tracking data in an advanced database platform: PostgreSQL
-% 6 June 2016

 The state-of-the-art technical tool for effectively and efficiently managing tracking data is the spatial relational database.
 Using